-This is a three year course which will give you the opportunity to work in the following disciplines; Drawing and Painting, Graphic Design, Photography, Glass, Textiles, Mixed-media, Ceramics and Three-Dimensional design.
+This is a two year course which will give you the opportunity to work with a wide range of artistic elements across a variety of disciplines, including; Drawing and Painting, Graphic Design, Photography, Textiles, Mixed-media, Ceramics and Three-Dimensional design.

-In Years 10 and 11, students work on additional extended projects for their coursework submission.
-In January of Year 11 students are given a controlled test question.
-They have at least 8 weeks to complete research and design work for their chosen question and have 10 hours under exam conditions to complete a final outcome.
+In January of Year 11, students are given a controlled assessment question.
+They have at least 8 weeks to complete research, experiments and refine design work for their chosen question and have 10 hours under exam conditions to complete a final outcome.

 · Thematic study; producing artwork in response to a chosen theme or topic.